 - Course: Mathematics and Statistics BSc

-Application of mathematics in finance is what I would like to pursue further, so taking these modules gives me better understanding of both the field of study and the type of work I might be able to choose after my post-graduate studies.
+Application of mathematics in finance is what I would like to pursue further, so taking these modules gives me better understanding of both the field of study and the type of work I might be able to choose after my post-graduate studies.”

 At Leeds there are lots of opportunities to get involved with exciting projects.
 Carina said “I recently did a group project on the fact that 0.999...=1, this was very interesting because logically it seems impossible but when exploring the mathematics behind it, it turns out to be true and possible to be proven in multiple different ways.
-This is a very good example of the “magic” of mathematics, of how mathematics can be very rigorous in proving things that at first don’t logically seem true.
+This is a very good example of the “magic” of mathematics, of how mathematics can be very rigorous in proving things that at first don’t logically seem true.”

-Equally, there are easy and affordable transport options to other main cities and towns around, making exploring the rest of Yorkshire and the wider area of North England very easy as well.
+Equally, there are easy and affordable transport options to other main cities and towns around, making exploring the rest of Yorkshire and the wider area of North England very easy as well.”

 My main ambition for the near future is to learn more and to hopefully gain more work experience in industry during the next few years.
-I plan to do my graduate studies in Leeds and I hope to find work in the banking sector, in a position that will allow me to work with data and to utilize my knowledge of mathematics and statistics that I will master during my studies.
+I plan to do my graduate studies in Leeds and I hope to find work in the banking sector, in a position that will allow me to work with data and to utilize my knowledge of mathematics and statistics that I will master during my studies.”

-For a student starting my course I would say to hit the ground running at the beginning of the year without any delays.
+“For a student starting my course I would say to hit the ground running at the beginning of the year without any delays.
 It is very easy for workload to pile up, and lecturers can go through new content at a rather fast pace, assuming adequate level of knowledge and understanding.
-If you have any problems or questions you should not be shy to ask for help and your lecturers and personal tutors will always be at hand to help you with it.
-One more advice would be to keep in mind that prep work for tutorials is very important: the more you put into preparing yourself well, the more you will get out of them.
+If you have any problems or questions, you should not be shy to ask for help and your lecturers and personal tutors will always be at hand to help you with it.
+One more advice would be to keep in mind that prep work for tutorials is very important: the more you put into preparing yourself well, the more you will get out of them.”